artemis-analytics/artemis/docs/cdr.md

 ### Apache Arrow Roadmap

 The following information was obtained from the 2019 Ursa Labs Planning document.
-The development belows listed below are the most relevant to the design strategy for Artemis and the requirements that the prototype aims to meet.
+The developments listed below are the most relevant to the design strategy for Artemis and the requirements that the prototype aims to meet.
 Several planned developments are already part of the Artemis functionality, and the design supports integration of future Arrow developments such as operators and an embedded